claviska/SimpleImage/README.md

         // Resizing
         ->resize(320, 200)          // Resize the image to 320x200
-        ->thumbnail(100, 75)        // Trim the image and resize to exactly 100x75 (crop center if needed) ->thumbnail(100, 75, true)  // Trim the image and resize to exactly 100x75 and top offset is 0 ->fitToWidth(320)           // Shrink the image to the specified width while maintaining proportion (width) ->fitToHeight(200)          // Shrink the image to the specified height while maintaining proportion (height) ->bestFit(500, 500)         // Shrink the image proportionally to fit inside a 500x500 box
+        ->thumbnail(100, 75)        // Trim the image and resize to exactly 100x75 (crop CENTER if needed) ->thumbnail(100, 75, true)  // Trim the image and resize to exactly 100x75 (crop TOP if needed) ->fitToWidth(320)           // Shrink the image to the specified width while maintaining proportion (width) ->fitToHeight(200)          // Shrink the image to the specified height while maintaining proportion (height) ->bestFit(500, 500)         // Shrink the image proportionally to fit inside a 500x500 box